-‘I was born in Tel Aviv to Dutch immigrant parents.
-My earliest memories are of long, sultry summers, the fragrance of jasmine in the air and a feeling of unbridled happiness.
+‘I was born in Tel Aviv in the 70s to Dutch immigrant parents.
+My earliest memories are of long, sultry summers, the fragrance of lavender in the air and a feeling of unbridled happiness.
 But my parent’s marriage did not last long.
 My father stayed in Israel, while I returned to the Netherlands with my mother.
 Despite her love, the house that we moved into always felt empty.
 And from the outset, I have despised the proverbial ashen Dutch skies.

 Every so often, a letter would arrive from my father.
 That was nice, but I don’t think I really missed him.
 I was more into imaginary figures.
 I was fascinated by the bittersweet stories that my grandpa told us about his large family, many members of which were murdered in the Holocaust: about a protective father and rugged uncles with sideburns and dazzling Semitic features.
 I wondered how it would have been to have lived with them.